 I gave a lot of interviews but unfortunately, the interviews were not generating concrete job offers.
 However, I was determined not to give up.

-OPPORTUNITY IN PWC MELBOURNE ON A SPONSORED VISA
+HOW I GOT AN OPPORTUNITY IN PWC MELBOURNE ON A SPONSORED WORK VISA?

 In the meanwhile, in early to mid-2017, all of a sudden there was a mass movement of people from KPMG to Deloitte.
 Most of my friends whom I worked with left for Deloitte.